MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

     The Fraud Protection portal opens.

-    (image)

 Congratulations!
 You've successfully completed the setup process and are ready to use Fraud Protection to protect your business.

 ### Next steps